John Paul Blass

-John P. Blass, physician, biochemist and neurochemist, was born on February 21, 1937, in Vienna, Austria, and deceased March 12, 2023, in New York City.
+John P. Blass, physician, biochemist and neurochemist, was born on February 21, 1937, in Vienna, Austria, and died on March 12, 2023, in New York City.
 Both his parents were physicians; his father, Gustaf Blass, was a prominent Viennese radiologist and his mother, Jolan Wirth Blass, a student of Sigmund Freud, was a psychoanalyst originally from Budapest.
 The family then moved to Stamford, Connecticut.
 Both parents practiced psychiatry, Gustaf in a private sanitarium in Stamford and Jolan as a child psychiatrist in New York City and Connecticut.
 He is survived by his wife, son and two granddaughters.

 Blass's most prominent professional achievements were in the area of aging and Alzheimer's disease, in particular relating to brain metabolism.
 He was granted patents based on decades of scientific research, including a neutraceutical "metabolic enhancer" which has been under study in a large-scale, controlled, "multicenter" clinical trial.

-He wrote and contributed to a number of books including assorted volumes on Alzheimer's disease and a textbook on pharmacology.
+He wrote and contributed to a number of books, including assorted volumes on Alzheimer's disease and a textbook on pharmacology.